-According to Endsleigh’s survey, nearly 40% of landlords believe that tenants are unclear on what their responsibilities are with regards to their rental property, and what duties sit with their landlord.
+According to Endsleigh’s recent survey, nearly 40% of landlords agree that tenants are unaware or unclear of what their responsibility is for a rental property and what the landlords is.
 Furthermore, nearly 30% of tenants surveyed also agreed that they are often unaware or unclear.

-Relationships between landlords and tenants can often be fraught with issues when responsibilities of who should do what are unclear.
-To help, we’ve created this responsibilities guide to clear up the confusion when it comes to rental property maintenance and care.
+Relationships between landlords and tenants can often be fraught with issues, when responsibilities of who should do what are unclear.
+So together with the London Landlord Accreditation Scheme (LLAS), we have created this responsibilities guide to clear up the confusion when it comes to rental property maintenance and care.

 As the rental market continues to grow in the UK, landlords are now facing increasing amounts of competition as they try to rent out their properties in a saturated market.
 These are some of the top factors that all tenants consider when searching for rental properties.

 Paying tax is one of the inescapable costs for any business, and this includes your let property.
 However, there are many exemptions and allowances that could be applicable to your business that could make your investment all the more worthwhile.

 Tessa Shepperson, founder of the Landlord Law Blog, explains tenancies and the different types of property ownership.

 Landlords have specific legal responsibilities to their tenants when it comes to gas safety.
 Here’s some more information to make sure you’re in the know.